errata-ai/Microsoft/README.md

 > :exclamation: Microsoft requires Vale >= **1.0.0**. :exclamation:

-Download the [latest release](https://github.com/errata-ai/Microsoft/releases) onto your `StylesPath` and include it in your configuration file:
+Download the [latest release](https://github.com/errata-ai/Microsoft/releases), copy the "Microsoft" directory onto your `StylesPath`, and include it in your configuration file:

 ```ini
 # This goes in a file named either `.vale.ini` or `_vale.ini`.